imnotagooddeveloper/Who-is-this-guy/README.md

 <p><em>(If you're a recruiter, employer, or someone looking at my projects professionally, this section is for you!)</em></p>

-<h2>About Me</h2>
+<h2>Me</h2>

-<p>I'm a high school student with a strong passion for programming, cybersecurity, and reverse engineering.
+<p>I'm a high school student with a passion for programming, cybersecurity, and reverse engineering.
 I enjoy breaking things down (and making them not work again) to understand how they work and creating my own projects along the way.
 My goal is to learn everything and push the boundaries of what I can do.</p>

 <h2>Tech Stack</h2>